dobakay/musicq/README.md

 =============================================================

 Server:
-* `gulp build` to build scripts
+* `npm run watch-node` to start nodemon development server
-* `gulp serve` to start server on port 8080
+* `gulp watch` to build scripts on changed server files *NB!* Server runs on port 8080 by default.
-## Update
-Project now runs on WebPack because of TypeScript compilation options.
-For full list of available commands checkout `package.json`.
-Also before running the Webpack transpilation process run in the project console the contents of file `alloc_options.sh`.

 App:
 * In a different console navigate to the `rootDirectory/bin/www`